Satanic statue erected in Illinois State Capitol for holidays

 A statue designed and funded by the Satanic Temple of Chicago is on display in the statehouse in Springfield along with a Christmas tree, Nativity scene, and a menorah.

-The figure rests on a base that reads "Knowledge is the greatest gift."
+The figure rests on a 4-foot tall base that reads "Knowledge is the greatest gift."

 When Chicago's Satanic Temple announced the design on Instagram last month, the group said they were "bringing a message to the Illinois state capital that religious freedom means freedom of representation for ALL religions... not just the ones that don't offend Christians."